|University of Wisconsin-Eau Claire

 Criminal Justice Program

 Justin W. Patchin joined the faculty at UW-Eau Claire in 2004.
-He received his Ph.D. in criminal justice from Michigan State University (2004).
-For the past several years he has been exploring the intersection of teens and technology, with particular focus on cyberbullying, social networking, and sexting.
+He received his Ph.D. in criminal justice from Michigan State University.
+For over a decade he has been exploring the intersection of teens and technology, with particular focus on cyberbullying, social networking, and sexting.
 He travels around the United States and abroad training educators, counselors, law enforcement officers, parents, and youth on how to prevent and respond to adolescent misuses of technology.

 |Survey of the Criminal Justice System (CRMJ/SOC 103)|